BeeGrinder/FantasyGrounds-SW5e/README.md

 __Project News__

+Nov 28, 2020

+Fixes for NPC spell actions and Operative Practice choice at level 3 have been posted as module updates.

 May 23, 2020

 All NPCs from the Scum and Villainy PDF have been added to the PHB module.